EDITING

 If you're struggling, know that I care about your art and health, and I'm committed to working on ways to make our field more equitable.
+I'm always happy to talk to other first-gen academics about the field.

 Note on pronunciation: Pitinii is pronounced pih-TEE-nee, from the Greek "Ptinis."